LukeGrahamLandry/franca/devlog.md

 ## (May 26) life

 - don't need gui for flat/naive eval anymore. show stats and pattern comment on screen.
+- change coordinate system so pos is just in cells.
+  - fix view_size and pixels_per_cell calc, now faster becuase not drawing as much.
+  - not great that im just changing shit until it looks right. i don't understand why i have to invert ratio sometimes.
+  - experiment: partial cell position in shader. the edge is trash tho.
+- bring back draw. this time into the quadtree.

 ## (May 25) life